 - A budget and engagement model

-Note that this is a standard list that can be changed depending on the existence or absence of technical expertise on the client’s side, the project size, etc.
+Note that this is a standard list of the discovery phase deliverables that can be changed depending on the existence or absence of technical expertise on the client’s side, the project size, etc.

 Also, it’s important to take into account the team on the client’s side, its level of industry knowledge, and its readiness to actively collaborate during the discovery stage.

-One of the main results of an effective discovery stage is a backlog with systemized epics and high-level stories, estimates, milestones, and a timeline.
+One of the main results of an effective discovery phase is a backlog with systemized epics and high-level stories, estimates, milestones, and a timeline.

 Another outcome is written recommendations for the task execution sequences, dependencies and risks, and recommendations on the technology stack.
 Based on this data, it’s possible to define a product development timeline and a production schedule.

-As a bonus, we’ve also prepared a list of questions a product owner should ask when choosing a team for the discovery stage.
+As a bonus, we’ve also prepared a list of questions a product owner should ask when choosing a team for the discovery phase.